James Buchanan: Transatlantic telegraph cable

-Buchanan was the first recipient of an official telegram transmitted across the Atlantic.
-Following the dispatch of test and configuration telegrams, on August 16, 1858 Queen Victoria sent a 98-word message to Buchanan at his summer residence in the Bedford Springs Hotel in Pennsylvania, expressing hope that the newly laid cable would prove "an additional link between the nations whose friendship is founded on their common interest and reciprocal esteem".
+Buchanan received one of the first official messages sent through the transatlantic telegraph cable.
+After test messages were sent earlier in August 1858, Queen Victoria sent Buchanan a congratulatory message on August 16, 1858, through the newly completed cable.
+The message expressed hope that the cable would prove "an additional link between the nations whose friendship is founded on their common interest and reciprocal esteem".
 Queen Victoria's message took 16 hours to send.

 Buchanan responded: "It is a triumph more glorious, because far more useful to mankind, than was ever won by conqueror on the field of battle.
 May the Atlantic telegraph, under the blessing of Heaven, prove to be a bond of perpetual peace and friendship between the kindred nations, and an instrument destined by Divine Providence to diffuse religion, civilization, liberty, and law throughout the world."